google/mesop/docs/api/config.md

 This uses WebSockets instead of HTTP Server-Sent Events (SSE) as the transport protocol for UI updates.
 If you set this environment variable to `true`, then [`MESOP_CONCURRENT_UPDATES_ENABLED`](#MESOP_CONCURRENT_UPDATES_ENABLED) will automatically be enabled as well.

+### MESOP_APP_BASE_PATH

+This is the base path used to resolve other paths, particularly for serving static files.
+Must be an absolute path.
+This is rarely needed because the default of using the current working directory is usually sufficient.

 ## Usage Examples

 ### One-liner